 Once you have added 1, 2 or 3 options, you will see below the "Modify the variants to be created".
-This allow you to add specific Prices, SKU, Barcodes and Stocks for each variant.
+This allows you to add specific Prices, SKU, Barcodes and Stocks for each variant.
 If you don't add any information there, the prices, barcodes and stocks will be kept as identical as the initial product.
-The SKU will be added a -1,-2,-3,-4,.. at the end to keep them unique for each variants.
+The SKU will be added a -1,-2,-3,-4,.. at the end to keep them unique for each variant.

 If you have specific images for each variant combinations:

 You will then be able to drag and drop a specific image for each of your variants as well as editing their information.